 2. Tweeted statement of BJP MLA as ‘Bangalore resident’

 In May 2015, ANI had tweeted a statement from a purported Bangalore resident praising Prime Minister Modi’s radio program ‘Mann ki Baat’.
-However, after it was pointed out the person quoted was not just a ‘resident’ but a BJP Karnataka MLA, ANI deleted its earlier tweet and put out a fresh tweet with the politician’s name.
+However, after it was pointed out that the person quoted was not just a ‘resident’ but a BJP Karnataka MLA, ANI deleted its earlier tweet and put out a fresh tweet with the politician’s name.

 3. Quoted a BJP minority cell member as ‘Mangalore’ resident